 Your maternity leave is part of how long you’ve been working for your employer.
 It shouldn’t affect any bonus you’d get for length of service.

 If your bonus is based on company profits

-You should get your full bonus if it’s based on company profits.
+You should get your full bonus if it’s based on company profits that were made either:

 If your bonus is a one-off that isn’t in your contract

 You should get any one-off bonuses that aren’t part of your contract.
 For example, your employer should include you if they give everyone extra money at Christmas.

 You build up holiday as normal while you’re on maternity leave.